chingchenms/llvm/docs/Coroutines.rst

 Semantics:
 """"""""""

-If the coroutine is eligible for heap elision and the ramp function is inlined in its caller, this intrinsic is lowered to an alloca storing the coroutine frame.
+If the coroutine is eligible for heap elision , this intrinsic is lowered to an alloca storing the coroutine frame.
 Otherwise, it is lowered to constant `null`.
+This intrinsic only needs to be used if a custom allocation function is used (i.e. a function not recognized by LLVM as a memory allocation function).

 Example:
-""""""""""
+""""""""

 .. code-block:: llvm